Intent of the Act

 You don’t have to have suffered any harm if your complaint is about access to or correction of personal information.

 If the Commissioner finds there is a basis for the complaint, they will try to resolve the dispute initially using mediation or conciliation.
-If this is not successful, the Commissioner will do a formal investigation, which may result in a settlement.
-If no settlement is reached, the Commissioner will release a final opinion, but this is not binding on either party.
+If this is not successful, the Commissioner will do a formal investigation.
+The Privacy Commissioner can’t award you compensation or fine the agency for any breaches, but they may issue an access direction to require the agency to provide the personal information to the individual(s).

 The Privacy Commissioner can’t award you compensation or fine the agency for any breaches.